Dynamsoft/Dynamic-Web-TWAIN-REST-dotnet/readme.md

 ## Samples

-* [WPF Demo](./Samples/WpfDemo/): a full-featured demo in WPF with various image editing, PDF annotation and saving options.
+* [WPFDemo](./Samples/WpfDemo/): a full-featured demo in WPF with various image editing, PDF annotation and saving options.
-* [MAUI Demo](./Samples/MAUIDemo/): a full-featured demo in MAUI which is mainly designed for the mobile platform.
+* [MAUIDemo](./Samples/MAUIDemo/): a full-featured demo in MAUI which is mainly designed for the mobile platform.
-* [MAUI Simple](./Samples/MauiHybridApp/): a basic MAUI sample which scans document images into a viewer
+* [MAUIHybridApp](./Samples/MauiHybridApp/): a basic MAUI sample which scans document images into a viewer
-* [WPF Simple](./Samples/WpfWebviewApp/): a basic WPF sample which scans document images into a viewer
+* [WPFWebViewApp](./Samples/WpfWebviewApp/): a basic WPF sample which scans document images into a viewer
-* [WinForms](./Samples/WinFormsApp/): a basic WinForms sample which scans document images into a viewer
+* [WinFormsApp](./Samples/WinFormsApp/): a basic WinForms sample which scans document images into a viewer

 The samples all use the Document Viewer in a WebView.